 Baby Boomers 101

 By the year 2030, one-fifth of the U.S. population will be over the age of 65.
 The Baby Boomer generation, those born between 1946 and 1964, are currently one of the largest groups in our country.
 With so much to think about as you near retirement age, are you prepared for what lies ahead?
-This helpful 4-part seminar series is geared towards all Baby Boomers.
+This helpful 2-part seminar series is geared towards all Baby Boomers.
 With topics ranging from Health Insurance and Social Security to Housing options and End of Life Planning, we will cover it all.
 Please join Jewish Family Service as we tackle these hard topics and provide education, reassurance and resources for assistance.
 Dates to be announced this fall.
-For more information, contact Carlye Levine at (512) 250-1043 or firstname.lastname@example.org.
+For more information, contact Carlye Levine at (512) 250-1043 or email@example.com.
 Meets in Jewish Community Center.
+Tuesday, March 11 & 18, 2014.

 Emotional Eaters Support Group

 Do you find yourself looking in the refrigerator or eating when you're not hungry?
 Often people eat for reasons besides hunger, such as loneliness, boredom, anger, anxiety, or depression.
 Jewish Family Service facilitates group discussions for people looking for ways to manage eating patterns that may have gotten out of hand.
-If you are interested, please contact Karen Arluck, LMSW at email@example.com or at (512) 250-1043.
+If you are interested, please contact Judith Sokolow, LCSW at or at (512) 250-1043.

 Grief, Loss and Bereavement Support Group for Senior Adults